gopinathsjsu/team-project-code-rash/README.md

 ### XP Values followed
 1. Simplicity
-  - We tried to keep things simple and built according to the requirements asked.
+  - We tried to keep the things simple and built the application according to the requirements stated.

 2. Communication
   - Organized weekly standups twice a week to keep a track of the progress made until then.